 In order to make these reviews helpful to users, we have classified these books as being either appropriate for preschool-aged children or school-aged children.
 Many of these books can be used with children of various ages.

 The development of this list was supported by the Carnegie-Whitney Grant from the American Library Association.
-Our work is framed by Brackett, Baily, Hoffman, & Simmons' (2019) RULER theory for social emotional learning.
+Our work was framed by Brackett, Baily, Hoffman, & Simmons' (2019) RULER theory for social emotional learning.
 This project was developed by Robin Moeller and Kim Becnel with assistance from Tiffiny Francis, Mary Hoyle, and Julie Noblitt.